Career Advice - creating a Career that Works for You

 A new start.

-Personally, I chose not to work in that environment, with the same personalities, plus I'd have had to retrain, and probably be doing a job I didn't enjoy.
+When my life began to change, I didn't need career advice.
+I chose not to work in that environment, with the same personalities, plus I'd have had to retrain, and probably be doing a job I didn't enjoy.

 As I've stated, even being armed with a new understanding, or perspective of the situation.
 For me, it wasn't worth my health, plus, I'd already made my decision.